 1 Introduction

-In RAN#86, a SI was approved to determine and evaluate the minimum necessary specification updates to introduce NB-IoT/eMTC support for non-terrestrial networks (NTN), The description for the SI was updated in RAN#90 [1] and it was agreed to use the existing work on NR NTN captured in TR 38.821 [2] as a baseline.
+In RAN#86, a SI was approved to determine and evaluate the minimum necessary specification updates to introduce NB-IoT/eMTC support for non-terrestrial networks (NTN), The description for the SI was updated in RAN#90 错误!未找到引用源。 and it was agreed to use the existing work on NR NTN captured in TR 38.821 错误!未找到引用源。 as a baseline.
 In RAN#92-e, a follow up WI was approved to specify NB-IoT/eMTC support for Non-Terrestrial Networks.

 In R2-2109003, we summarized the contributions, submitted to the AI 9.2.4.1, on tracking area update and mobility mechanisms for NB-IoT and LTE-M devices in NTN.
 That document has been treated during the online session and a set of agreements have been made.